CARTAvis/carta-node-server/README.md

 By default, the server runs on port 8000.
 It should be run behind a proxy, so that it can be accessed via HTTP and HTTPS.

 MongoDB is required for storing user preferences, layouts and (in the near future) server metrics.
-You also need a working NodeJS installation with NPM.
+You also need a working [NodeJS LTS](https://github.com/nvm-sh/nvm#long-term-support) installation with NPM.
 Use `npm install` to install all Node dependencies.

 ## Authentication support